KarlKrusel/SnagTrack/README.md

 It runs a local server, opens a browser UI at `http://127.0.0.1:7766`, and automates the download flow using a mix of direct HTTP requests and a saved browser session for follow / like gates.

+The current packaged release targets Windows.
+A macOS version is in development.

 ## What it does

 - Accepts SoundCloud track URLs, Hypeddit track URLs, and Hypeddit chart / playlist URLs